epeios-q37/epeios_old/documentation/packages/expp/README.txt

 'expp' is published under GNU General Public Licesnse (see LICENSE file).

-The windows binary is provided with this package ('expp.exe').

-For GNU/Linux, cygwin (and theoritically Mac OS), unpack the archive, then launch 'make'.

-In the package are also '.xcfg' and '.xlcl' files which have to be in the same directory as the binary one.

-'expp' without arguments waits for data on the standard input.

-Launch 'expp --help' to obtain a help page.
+'expp' is available as command-line binary, and as native JAVA component.

-See enclosed PDF files or go to 'http://zeusw.org/intl/expp/' for more details.
+See enclosed PDF files and go to 'http://zeusw.org/intl/expp/' for more details.

-The 'linux.xcf', 'windows.xcf' et 'common.xcf' are example files.
+'Linux.xcf', 'Windows.xcf', 'common.xcf', 'Contacts.xml' and 'Villes.xml' are example files.

-Launch 'expp linux.xcf' or 'expp windows.xcf' to use them. 'common.xcf' is used by 'windows.xcf' and 'linux.xcf'.